 As individuals, we have to adjust our expectations about life expectancy and live with the ambiguous feeling you describe in your book – that of wanting to remain healthier for a long time but not wanting to get old.
 As a society, how do we adjust to the longer life spans of individuals?
 Besides pensions and elderly care, what structural changes must we take to ensure we take good care of older people?

-As reaching an all age is not an exception any more – not a certainty but very much likely- we have to reorganise the society in which we live.
-Two major challenges arise at the horizon.
+As reaching an old age is not an exception any more – not a certainty but very much likely- we have to reorganise the society in which we live.
+Two major challenges arise on the horizon.
 The first is the deep routed ageism that leads to neglect and insufficient investments in the later stages of life.
 This not only holds for society but also for the individual.
 A clear example is that surveys show again and again that young and middle-aged workers do not prepare for their pensions.

 The second challenge is to cope with bodily, psychological and emotional challenges.
 Growing old gracefully is hard work!
 The most important thing is that individuals and societies invest in old age.
 How you do it is a less relevant topic, it is a matter of choice.
 Every person and culture have their own priorities and have to make the investments accordingly.